beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

     So, you could try searching all that source code on your own with chromium's own search page, or, if you have an extra few gigs to spare, just clone their repo and grep all that for pactf.
 No need to spend any time on a problem if your laptop can do it while you get a snack.

-    All you need to do is recursively (I made it case insensitive just to be thorough as well) grep the chromium repo, and then search that output for 'flag'
+    All you need to do is recursively (I made it case insensitive just to be thorough) grep the chromium repo, and then search that output for 'flag'.

     `grep -i -r "pactf" . | grep flag`